scientist-softserv/webstore/README.md

 If you are creating an e2e test, it will live in the `cypress/e2e` directory.
 Component tests will need to be created in a directory called `cypress/component `

 #### Setup your Cypress env variables
-- the Cypress suite requires an environment variable that should be stored in your `.env.local` and not committed to git.
+- the Cypress suite requires an environment variable that should be stored in your `.env.development` and not committed to git.
   - TEST_SESSION_COOKIE=
     - to get the value for this variable, open your browser to your running app at `localhost:3000`.
     - inspect the page
     - click the "Application" tab
     - click "Cookies"
     - find the value for `next-auth.session-token`
-    - copy that value and paste it in the `TEST_SESSION_COOKIE` variable in your .env.local
+    - copy that value and paste it in the `TEST_SESSION_COOKIE` variable in your .env.development
     - do not ever commit this value
     - this value will need to be updated whenever the cookie expires, approximately once per month